Sometimes you look at your own website and wonder, Is this a good site?

 By making sure that URLs are reasonably short and not having URLs that are extra long (over 100 characters), it is possible to avoid user experience issues.

 It is important to note that much longer URLs can lead to user experience issues.

 When in doubt, if you have two URLs you want to use in a redirect scenario, and one is shorter than the other one, use the shorter version.

-In addition, it is considered a standard SEO best practice to limit URLs to less than 100 characters.
-The reason why comes down to usability and user experience.
+It is also considered a standard SEO best practice to limit URLs to less than 100 characters – the reason why comes down to usability and user experience.

 Google can process longer URLs.
 But, shorter URLs are much easier to parse, copy and paste, and share on social.

 This can also get pretty messy.
 Longer URLs, especially dynamic ones, can wreak havoc on your analytics data.

 Say you have a dynamic URL with parameters.

 This URL gets updated for whatever reason multiple times a month and generates new variations of this same URL with the same content and updates the parameters.